leaflabs/libmaple/docs/source/hardware/maple.rst

   designs, where they appear to protect the USB-Serial converter from TTL voltage on the headers.

-* **GPIO 39-43 not configured**: this is really more of a software "TODO" item.
-Some of the JTAG header pins are numbered 39-43.
-These STM32 pins are indeed fully functional :ref:`GPIO <gpio>` when the a :ref:`JTAG <jtag>` device is not connected, but we have not enabled them in software and thus they can not be accessed with the regular :ref:`lang-pinmode` or :ref:`lang-digitalwrite` functions.

 * **Silkscreen Errors**: the silkscreen on the bottom indicated PWM functionality on pin 25 and listen the external header GND pin as number 38 (actually 38 is connected to the BUT button).
 We manually